hbctraining/Intro-to-ChIPseq/lessons/shell_review.md

 ---

 ## Learning Objectives
-- Review shell commands and concepts
+- Review shell commands
+- Review HPC concepts

 ## Setting up

+Let's look at some of the basic HPC concepts with the **first few slides in [this slide deck](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lectures/HPC_intro_O2_review.pdf)**, then we will come back and get some practice.

 ### Connecting to a *login* node on O2